SAIL-Labs/AMICAL/doc/tutorial.md

 <img src="Figures/clipping.png" width="80%"/>
 </p>

+***FIG. 2** - Example of integrated flux measurement along the cube (# frames).
+The rejected frames are labelled by the red cross.
+The threshold is represented with the green dashed line.*

 ### Step 2: extract observables

 The second step is the core of AMICAL: we use the Fourier sampling approach to